 Ariana Akbari is a female founder, climate activist, and artist-architect inspired by ritual, materiality, and storytelling.
-She is passionate about developing accessible, scalable strategies for new ventures - especially in social entrepreneurship, sustainability, the built environment, and the arts.
-She also enjoys creating high quality, engaging designs for outreach programs; leading from a place of inclusivity; and helping to make systems and spaces more effective, lively, and kind.
+She is passionate about developing accessible, scalable strategies for new ventures and also enjoys creating high quality, engaging designs; leading from a place of inclusivity; and helping to make systems and spaces more effective, lively, and beautiful.

-Miss Akbari graduated from Harvard University, where she wrote an honors thesis on the creation of exploratory spaces of religious coexistence rooted in Islamic Art & Architecture and was a visiting scholar at the University of London, School of Oriental and African Studies (SOAS).
-Currently based between Houston and Beaumont, Texas, she has also lived, studied, and worked abroad in cities like Rome, Italy; Mexico City, Mexico; Málaga, Spain; and Tokyo, Japan and generally delights in being a multilingual cultural chameleon.
+Miss Akbari graduated from Harvard University, where she wrote an honors thesis on the creation of exploratory spaces of religious coexistence rooted in Islamic Art & Architecture and was a visiting scholar at the University of London, School of Oriental and African Studies (SOAS), where she studied urbanism and technology.
+Currently based in Greater Houston, Texas, she has also lived, studied, and worked abroad in cities like Rome, Italy; Mexico City, Mexico; Málaga, Spain; and Tokyo, Japan.
+As such, she generally delights in being a cultural chameleon.

 Message her at arianaakbariart@gmail.com with any ideas or opportunities or follow via her YouTube, Facebook, Instagram, LinkedIn, or Medium.